New York’s Elections: Make Your Voice Heard

 • You can then complete your ballot and drop it off or mail it in.

-• If mailed in, your ballot must be postmarked no later than November 7th.
+• If mailed in, your ballot must be postmarked no later than Election Day.
 All absentee ballot return envelopes should have postage paid already.
 You should not need to add stamps.
 Contact your local Board of Elections if your absentee ballot return envelope is missing the postage paid mark.

-• Your ballot can also be dropped off at an early voting poll site from October 28th through November 5th, or at an Election Day poll site on November 7th.
+• Your ballot can also be dropped off at an early voting poll site during the early voting period, or at an Election Day poll site on Election Day.
 Look up poll sites for early voting and for Election Day.

 • If you are a New York City voter, you can track your absentee ballot application.

 USPS recommends that voters mail their absentee ballot about seven days ahead of the election.
-All absentee ballots must be postmarked by November 7th, 2023 for the General Election.
+All absentee ballots must be postmarked by Election Day.

 You can still vote in person if you requested an absentee ballot, but you must use an affidavit ballot at your poll site.
 If you requested an absentee ballot, you should plan to vote with it by mailing it in or dropping it off in person (details above).
 However, if you requested an absentee ballot but would like to vote in person instead, you will have to vote with an affidavit ballot at your poll site (a paper ballot that is not scanned in a machine and is canvassed afterwards).